Post title or brief description

 Stoupa.

-Some return to slow down.
-A first visit to the Mani tends to involve movement – the peninsula is best understood at road-trip pace, and the instinct is to keep driving south.
 Subsequent visits often involve less of that.
-A few days in one village, longer meals, a hike to a lighthouse rather than a drive past it.
-The place accommodates both modes without particularly privileging either.
+A few days in one village, longer meals, a hike to a Byzantine church rather than a drive past it.
+The place accommodates both modes without particularly privileging either, which is part of what makes it work for different types of traveller on different trips.

 PS โ€” Planning a Vacation Soon?
 Use My Proven Booking System!